-What Is Hit-Factor Scoring
+What Is Hit-Factor Scoring?

 Hit-factor is the scoring system for many competition organizations like USPSA and IDPA.
 This is also the system we incorporated into our drills; doing this allows us to forgo the usual pass/fail standards and instead challenge the shooter to progress their hit factor over time.
 This leaves no “ceiling” to our drills and promotes constant growth instead of trying to reach a predetermined number.
-Put simply, your hit factor is Points Divided by Time.
+Put simply, your hit factor is Points divided by Time.
 These points are earned through marksmanship using standard USPSA Metric targets, which we sell a version of on our website.

 Once you have totaled all your points, you can add up your times for the entire course of fire or drill.
-For example, 182 points Divided by a time of 46.65 would result in a hit factor of 3.90.
+For example, 183 points divided by a time of 46.65 would result in a hit factor of 3.92.
 It’s important to note that hit factor is a balance of speed and accuracy.
 You will hurt your score by going too fast and getting a few misses.
 The same is true for getting perfect accuracy but taking a long time to get those hits.
 Your score is going to suffer as a result.
 Included below are both picture and text examples of how this is calculated.

 If you have any further questions, please email us at [email protected].